 It is sufficient to investigate two important factors to determine which woodworking router you require.
 The first step is to determine what type of motor is required for the work you intend to do.
 Furthermore, you should consider whether you will require a fixed base or a plunge base.
 Only after you’ve determined this can you compare the various brands based on their properties.

-This article contains all of the information you need to choose the right woodworking router types as well as the base you need for the jobs you want to do in your woodworking workshop to help you make an informed decision.
-If you found this article while searching for it, you’ll have the answer to the question “What woodworking router do I need?” in minutes.
+This article contains all of the information you need to choose the best router for woodworking as well as the base you need for the jobs you want to do in your woodworking workshop to help you make an informed decision.
+If you found this article about the different woodworking router types while searching for it, you’ll have the answer to the question “What woodworking router do I need?” in minutes.